unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 * Refactor by extracting out the marshalled `circe` response case classes inside the `WeatherServer` into a separate package namespace.

-* Externalize the National Weather Service API url to a configuration file.
+* Externalize the National Weather Service API URL to a configuration file.

 * Handle edge case of `ForecastProperties` containing an empty list of `Period` instances using `Option[List[Period]]`.